aramperes/onetun/README.md

 ## How it works

 **onetun** opens a TCP port on your local system, from which traffic is forwarded to a TCP port on a peer in your WireGuard network.
-It requires no changes to your operating system's network interfaces.
+It requires no changes to your operating system's network interfaces: you don't need to have `root` access, or install any WireGuard tool on your local system for it to work.

-The only prerequisite is to register a peer IP and public key on your WireGuard endpoint; those are necessary for the WireGuard endpoint to trust the onetun peer and for packets to be routed.
+The only prerequisite is to register a peer IP and public key on the remote WireGuard endpoint; those are necessary for the WireGuard endpoint to trust the onetun peer and for packets to be routed.

 ```
 ./onetun <SOURCE_ADDR> <DESTINATION_ADDR>                               \